-During the pandemic we were left with limited means to exercise other than walking, which may explain the rise in foot complaints I have seen in my practice.
+During the pandemic we were left with limited means to exercise other than walking, which may explain the rise in foot complaints as we have seen in our practice.

 The foot is a complicated structure.